deepam20050/CSE201-AP-Assignments/Assignment 1/Readme.md

 To execute:

-Kindly open terminal and type
+Kindly open the terminal and type

 'chmod +x run.sh && ./run.sh'

+to execute the program.

-run.sh is my custom made shell-script that compiles .java files and creates the packages which I created.
+run.sh is my custom made shell-script that compiles .java files, creates the packages which I created and then runs the program.

-The driver program is 'Main.java'
+The driver program is 'Main.java' and other .java files are for the other classes which I created.